brandur/sorg/content/drafts/webhooks.md

 more contemporary streaming options were still only a distant speck on the horizon.

-At Stripe, webhooks may be one of the best known features of our API.
-They can used to configure multiple receivers that receive customized sets of events, and they also work for connected accounts, allowing platforms build on Stripe to tie into the activity of their users.
-They're useful and are a feature that's not going anywhere, but are also far from perfect, especially from an operational perspective.
+For a few very common APIs like GitHub and Stripe, the push stream available over webhooks might be one of the best known features.
+They're reliable, can be used to configure multiple receivers that receive customized sets of events, and they even work for accounts connected via OAuth, allowing platforms built on the APIs to tie into the activity of their users.
+They're useful and are a feature that's not going anywhere, but are also far from perfect.
 In the spirit of avoiding [accidental evangelism](/accidental-evangelist), lets briefly discuss whether they're a good pattern for new API providers to